nuxeo/FunkLoad/doc/source/faq.rst

 where SECONDS is, of course, your preferred timeout in seconds.

-How to submit high load ?
+How can I submit high load ?
 ----------------------------

-High load works fine for IO Bound test, not on CPU bound test.
+High load works fine for IO Bound tests, not on CPU bound tests.
 The test script must be light:

-- When possible don't parse html/xml page, using simple find or regexp are much much faster than any html parsing including getDOM, html parser or beautifulsoup.
-If you start emulating a browser then you will be as slow as a browser.
+- When possible don't parse HTML/xml pages, use string find methods or regular expressions - they are much much faster than any HTML parsing including getDOM and BeautifulSoup.
+If you start emulating a browser, you will be as slow as a browser.

-- Always use ``--simple-fetch`` option to prevent parsing html page to retrieve resources use explicit GET in your code.
+- Always use the ``--simple-fetch`` option to prevent parsing HTML pages and retrieving resources.

 - Try to generate or prepare the data before the test to minimize the processing during the test.

-On 32b OS install psyco, it gives a 50% boost (``aptitude install python-psyco`` on Debia/Ubuntu OS).
+On 32-bit Operating Systems, install psyco, it gives a 50% boost (``aptitude install python-psyco`` on Debian/Ubuntu OS).

-On multi CPU server, GIL is getting infamous, to get all the power you need to use CPU affinity ``taskset -c 0 fl-run-bench`` is always faster than ``fl-run-bench``.
+On multi-CPU servers, the Python GIL is getting infamous.
+To maximize FunkLoad's CPU usage, you need to set the CPU affinity.
+``taskset -c 0 fl-run-bench`` is always faster than ``fl-run-bench``.
 Using one bench runner process per CPU is a work around to use the full server power.

-Use multiple machine to perform the load, see the next section.
+Use multiple machines to perform the load test, see the next section.

-How to run multiple benchers ?
+How can I run multiple benchers ?
 -------------------------------

-Bench result file can be merged by the ``fl-build-report`` command, but how do you run multiple benchers ?
+Bench result files can be merged by the ``fl-build-report`` command, but how do you run multiple benchers?

 There are many ways:

-* Use the new distribute mode (still in beta), it requires paramiko and virtualenv::
+* Use the new "distribute" mode (still in beta), it requires paramiko and virtualenv::

     sudo aptitude install python-paramiko, python-virtualenv

   It adds 2 new command line options: